Proteas hope being on a roll in Windies T20s can carry them on a high to the World Cup

 The Proteas were easily defeated in the opening match on Saturday but bounced back spectacularly the following day to level the series and took the lead with a one-run win in the third match on Tuesday.

-“It was good and we did mention that winning games like this is key to the way we want to go about things going forward‚” said stylish opening batsman Quinton de Kock‚ who top scored with a 72 off 51 balls in his 50th Twenty20 appearance for the Proteas.
+“It was good and we did mention that winning games like this is key to the way we want to go about things‚” said stylish opening batsman Quinton de Kock‚ who top scored with 72 off 51 balls in his 50th Twenty20 appearance for the Proteas.

-After the Caribbean sojourn‚ the Proteas travel to Ireland where Mark Boucher’s men are scheduled to play three ODIs and three T20Is from July 11 to 25 in Malahide and Stormont.
+After the Caribbean sojourn‚ the Proteas travel to Ireland where Mark Boucher’s men are scheduled to play three ODIs and three T20s from July 11 to 25 in Malahide and Stormont.

-“It adds confidence in us‚ and not just me but the bowlers as well as the batters‚ to win these close-margin games.
+“It adds confidence, and not just me but the bowlers as well as the batters‚ to win these close-margin games.
 It is a good sign but it is still early days.”

-The performance of the Proteas’ bowling unit has tipped the scales for the team but it is the batting that still looks a bit shaky but De Kock said the collapses of recent times do not bother him much.
+The performance of the Proteas’ bowling unit has tipped the scales for the team — the batting looks a bit shaky but De Kock said the collapses of recent times do not bother him much.

 De Kock‚ however‚ agrees with his opening partner Reeza Hendricks‚ who said one of the batters in the top five needs to bat through the innings to give the team a good chance of posting intimidating targets after scoring 160‚ 166 and 167.

-“That is what it boils down to and we just have to make sure that going forward one of the top four has to bat through the innings just to play it safe.”
+“That is what it boils down to and we just have to make sure that one of the top four has to bat through the innings just to play it safe.”

 De Kock said SA will be determined to improve their scoring on Thursday as they aim to clinch the series with a match to spare.

-“They have experience in that bowling department and guys with some good skills.
+“They have experience in bowling and guys with some good skills.
 We will sit down and talk about how we can get those extra 20 runs towards the end.”